boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

  - There is an exception to every rule, and we must of course be flexible.
  - Never ascribe to malice, that which can be explained by incompetence. - Napoleon
  - Testing is for communists.
+ - Unit tests cause autism.
+ - I am the only developer on the project.
+ - It's an internal only tool.
+ - The sole user of this is me.
+ - Unit tests are anti-agile.

  > **HANDY TIP:**
  > Lead the narrative.
 If you challenge other peoples test writing using the above, not only are you not writing tests but you will be seen as the test expert without doing anything.